How to talk about the affair and affair therapy

 To talk about the affair or not to talk about the affair?

 For some, discussing the affair is very relevant for the post affair mending though for some it is not so critical.
+For many who have been betrayed, not addressing the affair creates more problems in the long run.
+You may feel bitter and resentful by being unable to move on with the relationship after the affair.

 Anything opened must be closed, Anything started must be ended, In that context healing can only take place once all cards have been laid.
 Questions in your mind need to be answered, facts accepted, and misunderstandings finally understood.